wtsi-hgi/mkfs_udf_portable_hd/README.md

 This script may be useful to you if you have a need for a portable hard drive that can be accessed from multiple platforms and supports large files (FAT32 works well but has a maximum 4GB file size).
+It now supports newer portable hard drives with 4096 bytes per physical sector.

+`mkfs_udf_portable_hd.pl` requires either the `mkudffs` (Linux) or `newfs_udf` (BSD / Darwin / Mac OS X) utility to actually create the filesystem.
+On Ubuntu Linux, this is provided by the `udftools` package.

 This work is based on the `udfhd.pl` [script] [1]  by Pieter Wuille.
 For more information on why this script is needed, please refer to